Aydin-ab/post_crafter/README.md

 - **Generate Images**: Send text prompts to Cloudflare’s image-generation model.
 - **Generate Captions**: Produce trend-relevant captions for social media.
-- **Generate Calendars**: Build event calendars, complete with images and captions for each date.
+- **Generate Events Schedule**: Build a schedule of events, given a product description and the events frequency in days.
-- **OpenRouter Integration**: Optionally use an alternative model via OpenRouter if desired.
+- **Generate Posts Schedule***: Build a schedule of posts, complete with images and captions for each date.

 ---